 The decayed bone was extremely porous.
 Working section by section, the Carrs applied more than 20 thick layers of epoxy.
 The bones absorbed 300 kilograms of epoxy during this stage.

 It was time to move on to the concave inner surfaces, which had weathered far less than the outer surfaces.
 The bone here was still very dense.
 It cleaned up so well that the Carrs decided to add only a clear finish of four coats of unthickend epoxy.
 By contrast, the “spongy” outer surfaces were now 60% filler.
 To camouflage this, they were coated with four coats of tinted epoxy.
-Next, the Carrs gave each bone 3 coats of WEST SYSTEM 1000 Polyurethane Varnish.
+Next, the Carrs gave each bone 3 coats of 2-part polyurethane varnish.

 To create a texture very similar to that of the original porous bone surface, they sprinkled table salt liberally over the final varnish coat.
 Forty-eight hours later they washed the surface to dissolve the salt, leaving tiny pores in the surface to mimic the original texture.
 They added black pigment to varnish, making it dusky, and then rolled on a coat to blend together the differently finished surfaces.